R3R: Decentralized Multi-Agent Collision Avoidance with Infinite-Horizon Safety: Simulation Results and Analysis

-Let $N$ be total agents, environment area $A$, density $\rho = N/A$, and communication radius $\Rcomm$.
-Assuming agents are distributed uniformly, at some replanning iteration, the avg. number of neighbors within communication range is $\lambda = \rho \pi (\Rcomm)^2$.
+Let $N$ be the total number of agents, $A$ be the environment area, $\rho = N/A$ be the agent density, and $\Rcomm$ be the communication radius.
+Assuming agents are distributed uniformly, at some replanning iteration, the average number of neighbors within communication range is $\lambda = \rho \pi (\Rcomm)^2$.
 All online costs depend on $\lambda$ (local density), not $N$, provided $\rho$ stays bounded as $N$ grows.
-Thus, collision checking in nominal planning and candidate validation is $O(\lambda)$, not $O(N)$ as with centralized or fully-connected approaches.
-For $\lambda \ll N$, this reflects significant savings.
+Thus, collision checking in nominal planning and candidate validation is $\Ocal(\lambda)$, not $\Ocal(N)$ as with centralized or fully-connected approaches.
+This analysis is confirmed empirically by the results given in \cref{fig:planner_performance}.

-We validate this analysis empirically.
-We consider a fixed number of agents $N$ operating in a square with area $d^2$, where $d$ is the length of the side of the square.
-To evaluate the effect of density on the algorithm, we fix the number of agents $N$, and vary the dimension $d$ of the environment.
-To ensure the simulations are reflective of the varying density, we randomize start and goal positions for each agent, and conduct $T=20$ randomized trials for each $d$.
-Results are shown in \cref{fig:planner_performance}.
-As expected, we see that as the problem density increases the performance of the solver decreases.